dr-raypc/dr-downloader/README.md

-# dr ray downloader
+# dr-downloader

-Dr. Ray Downloader (or Dr. Downloader) is a small, lightweight application coded in BATCH/PowerShell that operates the youtube-dl command line.
+Dr. Downloader is a small, lightweight application coded in BATCH/PowerShell that operates the yt-dlp command line.
 This application allows any user to download audio or video from media websites such as YouTube, SoundCloud, LiveLeak, etc.

 # Main Menu